Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/v_hdmitxss/examples/xhdmi_example/RepeaterProfessional/Readme_RepeaterProfessional_A53.txt

 * This application implements the HDCP Professional, Revision 2.2 specification.
 * The application implements the HDCP Professional Repeater built on a HDCP Repeater.
-In this implmentation, by default, HDMI TX is to transmit HDMI stream received from the SOURCE by the RX to the SINK.
+In this implementation, by default, HDMI TX is to transmit HDMI stream received from the SOURCE by the RX to the SINK.
 * If Color Bar module is selected (via UART menu), a test pattern generator IP will generate video stream according to user selection (via UART), then HDMI